Anisotropic optical conductivities of Model Topological nodal-line Semimetals: Another example of a nodal-line semimetal

-We can now use these results to determine the velocity matrices as well as the spectral functions for this Hamiltonian of the nodal-line semimetal.
-We have determined the eigenvectors for this case but the expressions are long and unwieldly and not needed for calculating the optical conductivity.
+Also, we have determined the eigenvectors for this case but the expressions are long and unwieldy and not needed for calculating the optical conductivity.
 We will need these for determining the plasmon dispersion.
-For calculating $\sigma(\omega)$, we employ
+For calculating $\sigma_{\alpha\beta}(\Omega)$, we employ